-- "Downtime Period" means a period of ten consecutive minutes of Downtime.
-Intermittent Downtime for a period of less than ten consecutive minutes will not be counted towards any Downtime Periods.
+- “Downtime Period” means a period of 120 consecutive seconds of Downtime.
+Intermittent Downtime for a period of less than 120 consecutive seconds will not be counted towards any Downtime Periods.

 - “Monthly Uptime Percentage" means total number of minutes in a month, minus the number of minutes of Downtime suffered from all Downtime Periods in a month, divided by the total number of minutes in a month.

 In order to receive any of the Financial Credits described above, Customer must notify Google technical support within thirty days from the time Customer becomes eligible to receive a Financial Credit.
 Customer must also provide Google with log files showing Downtime Periods and the date and time they occurred.
 If Customer does not comply with these requirements, Customer will forfeit its right to receive a Financial Credit.
 If a dispute arises with respect to this SLA, Google will make a determination in good faith based on its system logs, monitoring reports, configuration records, and other available information, which Google will make available for auditing by Customer at Customer’s request.

 The aggregate maximum number of Financial Credits to be issued by Google to Customer for any and all Downtime Periods that occur in a single billing month will not exceed 50% of the amount due from Customer for the Covered Service for the applicable month.
 Financial Credits will be made in the form of a monetary credit applied to future use of the Covered Service and will be applied within 60 days after the Financial Credit was requested.